-More detail on the content of the document can be found below.
+You can find more detail below on the content of the document.

-The Frome Town Design Statement (as proposed to be modified) was adopted as a Supplementary Planning Document in accordance with Regulation 14 of the Town and Country Planning (Local Planning) (England) Regulations 2012 at Full Council on the 22nd October 2015.
+The Frome Town Design Statement (as proposed to be modified) was adopted as a Supplementary Planning Document in accordance with Regulation 14 of the Town and Country Planning (Local Planning) (England) Regulations 2012 at Full Council on 22 October 2015.

 The Town Design Statement, proposed modifications and associated documents are below:

-It complements policies within the Adopted Mendip Local Plan Part I (2006 – 2029), specifically providing a more detailed framework to guide development in Frome, encouraging regeneration and enhancement as outlined in Core Policy 6: Frome Town Strategy.
-Additionally it seeks to provide further guidance on design in the Frome area, providing additional local guidance in line with Core Policy DP7: Design and Amenity of New Development.
+It complements policies within the Adopted Mendip Local Plan Part 1 (2006 to 2029), specifically providing a more detailed framework to guide development in Frome, encouraging regeneration and enhancement as outlined in Core Policy 6: Frome Town Strategy.
+Additionally, it seeks to provide further guidance on design in the Frome area, providing additional local guidance in line with Core Policy DP7: Design and Amenity of New Development.

-What does the Frome Town Design Statement Include?
+What is included in the Frome Town Design Statement

 It includes general design guidelines (in Section 5) which it states should be considered for any new development within the town, whether it is a repair, refurbishment, regeneration or a development project.
 The purpose of the guidelines is to safeguard local character and to encourage sensitive, high quality design and manage change to encourage regeneration and enhancement, and not to prevent it.
 The guidelines include recommendations on the following issues:

-- Building Design – lines, frontages, roves, materials, shop fronts.
+- Building Design – lines, frontages, rooves, materials, shop fronts

 - Conservation Area – Frome Conservation Area appraisal and management proposals, listed buildings